John Agitation

-Throughout his life he was an avid hunter, as his home was in the rural, still-forested area of Cumuto, with a large population of agouti and brocket deer.
-He farmed oranges, mandarins, tangelos, portugals (clementines) and grapefruit on his 10-acre estate.

 He was the first candidate to run on a United National Congress (UNC) ticket: he contested and won a 1989 by-election in the Sangre Grande Regional Corporation for the Guaico-Cumuto district, thus becoming the first comedian in the Commonwealth of Nations to win an election.

-Agi, as he was known in Trinbago, retired, lived on his public service pension, but still performed occasionally until his death in 2018.
-In 2003, Ramdeen "John Agitation" Ramjattan was awarded the Hummingbird Medal (Silver) by the government of Trinidad and Tobago, for his more than five-decade-long work to preserve Trinbagonian and Caribbean folklore via comedic storytelling.
+Ramjattan retired, lived on his public service pension, but still performed occasionally until his death in 2018.
+In 2003, he was awarded the Hummingbird Medal (Silver) by the government of Trinidad and Tobago, for his more than five-decade-long work to preserve Trinbagonian and Caribbean folklore via comedic storytelling.